smartwinnr/site-smartwinnr/site/content/trust/GDPR.md

              We are aware that the European Data Protection Board recently issued further guidance on supplementary measures to meet the adequacy requirement of GDPR.
 We will continue to analyze these requirements and any others issued by European data protection authorities as they arise.
              </p>
             <p>
-              For more information on how we transfer and process personal data, see our Privacy Policy.
+              For more information on how we transfer and process personal data, see our <a href="/trust/privacy-policy" class="ml_custom_link">Privacy Policy.</a>
               </p>
           </p>
       </div>